csorianot/godmc_wiki/Check-data.md

 ```

-Now please upload the scripts like this:
+Now please go back to the godmc directory and upload the scripts like this:

 ```
 ./check_upload.sh 01 upload